stripwax/SamPuzznic/README.md

 *  joystick not yet done (50% done)

 # TODO LATER
-*  drop shadow on font? make sure font is clear.
+*  drop shadow on font? make sure font is clear. also should be masked.
 *  Passwords for level skip
 *  Gravnic mode
 *  Arcade mode